gundvang/Styler/README.md

-# Styler (in development)
+# StylerJS (in development)
-Add extended unit types to you inline styling.
+StylerJS makes it possible to add extended unit types to your inline styling.

 ## Requirements
-Styler requires [jQuery](https://jquery.com/) (2.1.4 minimum) for its functionality to work correctly.
+StylerJS requires [jQuery](https://jquery.com/) (2.1.4 minimum) for its functionality to work correctly.

 ## Units